AndreiKrutikov/time-paradox/README.md

 ### How do I build this game ###

 You need Microsoft Visual Studio 15 for building solution.

-1)Download pre-built binaries of SFML from http://www.sfml-dev.org/download.php 2)Install them
+- Download pre-built binaries of SFML from http://www.sfml-dev.org/download.php
+- Install them
-3)Fix path in Game/SFML_Release.props and Game/SFML_Debug.props
+- Fix path in Game/SFML_Release.props and Game/SFML_Debug.props
-4)Open Game.sln in MSVS and build it.
+- Open Game.sln in MSVS and build it.

 ### Known Bugs ###

-1)Platform still not working properly
+- Platform still not working properly
-2)Main menu needs to be reworked
+- Main menu needs to be reworked
-3)Spurious crashes
+- Spurious crashes
-4)Animations
+- Animations